Gain financial insights

 The 50/30/20 rule is a simple and easy way to manage your money.
 It helps you divide your money in a way that covers your needs, lets you enjoy life, and helps you save for the future.

-The 50/30/20 budgeting rule divides your after-tax earnings into three categories:
+The 50/30/20 rule divides your after-tax income into three clear parts:

 50% for Essentials: Take Care of the Basics First

 The first thing to remember is that half of your money should go to the things you absolutely need to live.
-These are your essentials—the stuff you can’t live without.
-Without it, everything else falls apart.
-It’s the next level of budgeting—ensuring you are covering the basics first.
+These are the essentials of your life.

 Let’s understand the first part of the 50/30/20 rule of budgeting with an example: